 The Romanian Atheneum

-Maybe one of the most Instagramable buildings in Bucharest, the Romanian Atheneum is that place that you will hear music coming from.
-This is because the place is a concert hall, impressive both on the inside and on the outside.
+Maybe one of the most Instagramable buildings in Bucharest, the Romanian Atheneum, is that place where you will hear music coming from.
+This is because the place is a concert hall, impressive both inside and outside.

-Carturesti Carusel is maybe the one more popular attraction in Bucharest, the one you will see in every guide and the one I really love myself so very much.
-First of all, because is a place filled with books.
-But also because it is a magical place.
+Carturesti Carusel is maybe the most popular attraction in Bucharest, the one you will see in every guide, and the one I love so very much.
+First of all, it is a place filled with books, but also because it is a magical place.

-Check out my full list here: Bucharest Instagrammable places
+Check out my complete list here: Bucharest Instagrammable places.

 Casa Ceausescu

-Apart from the fact this house is impressive and has a lovely garden, you must take a tour to understand the huge discrepancy between Ceausescu’s way of living and the population’s one.
+Apart from the fact that this house is impressive and has a lovely garden, you must take a tour to understand the huge discrepancy between Ceausescu’s lifestyle and the population’s.

-For many years I’ve passed it by and wondered what this place is.
-Located in the best residential area in Bucharest, with a peacock as a pet, seeing the impressive villa Ceausescu lived in, has been an eye-opener for me.
-See, I was born in ’87 and was lucky enough not to remember the days without anything, but my parents and grandparents have.
+For many years, I’ve passed it by and wondered what this place is.
+Located in the best residential area in Bucharest, with a peacock as a pet, seeing the impressive villa Ceausescu lived in has been an eye-opener for me.
+I was born in ’87 and was lucky enough not to remember the days without anything, but my parents and grandparents have.

-Make sure to book your visit here at least a day before, especially if you’re only for 1 day in Bucharest.
+Book your visit at least a day before, especially if you’re only staying one day in Bucharest.

 You can consider booking a City Tour & Ceausescu Mansion tour.